Last updated on November 5th, 2021

 Is the Foreign Earned Income Exclusion or Foreign Tax Credit or better?

-The Foreign Earned Income Exclusion is a great option for many expats.
+The Foreign Earned Income Exclusion is a great option for many Americans abroad.
 However, there are situations in which the Foreign Tax Credit (FTC) is a better option.

 If the country you currently live in has a lower tax rate than in the US, then you will most likely want to use the Foreign Earned Income Exclusion.